heston/firebase-live-data/README.md

 installed automatically, while Pyrebase must be installed separately (hence its inclusion in the `pip` command above).
 This is because Pyrebase requires [additional configuration](https://github.com/thisbejim/Pyrebase#add-pyrebase-to-your-application) that is outside the scope of this document.

-**A note on Pyrebase maintenance**: It seems that Pyrebase is longer being actively maintained, unfortunately.
+**A note on Pyrebase maintenance**: It seems that Pyrebase is no longer being actively maintained, unfortunately.
 Please use [this author's fork](https://github.com/heston/Pyrebase/tree/upgrade-google-auth) to get things working:

 ```
 pip install -e git+https://github.com/heston/Pyrebase.git@a77bd6f6def656b1dcd77d938fac2707f3c4ba61#egg=Pyrebase